CroatianMeteorNetwork/RMS/README.md

 	- pyephem (3.7.6.0 or later)
 	- paramiko

 All python libraries will be installed when you run the setup.py script (instructions below).
+If you want use IP cameras, you need to install a specail compilation of OpenCV that supports gstreamer.
+Run the opencv3_install.sh scripts that is provided with the code.

 ## Setting up